 Select proper-fitting skates.
-Girls receive instruction in selecting the proper skate size.
+Participants receive instruction in selecting the proper skate size.
 Skates are properly fitted, securely laced, and properly tied.
 Skate wheels, boots, and plates are kept clean and in good condition and are inspected.
 Never skate with broken or missing laces.
 No dangling decorations are attached to the laces.

 Prepare for emergencies.
-Ensure the presence of a first aid kit and a first aider with a current certificate in First Aid, including Adult and Child CPR or CPR/AED, who is prepared for cases of injury from falls, especially abrasions.
+Ensure the presence of a first aid kit and a first aider with a current certificate in first aid, including adult and child CPR or CPR/AED, who is prepared for cases of injury from falls, especially abrasions.
 If any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first aider with Wilderness First Aid certification.

 Practice safe outdoor skating.
-Outdoors, girls skate in areas where traffic or pedestrians will not interfere.
+Outdoors, skate in areas where traffic or pedestrians will not interfere.
 Check local ordinances for any restrictions.
-Girls skate in the street or in a parking lot only if it is closed to traffic.
+Skate in the street or in a parking lot only if it is closed to traffic.
 When skating on a walkway, yield to pedestrians.
 Skate on the right side, pass on the left.

-Follow basic in-line and roller-skating safety standards.
+Follow basic inline and roller-skating safety standards.
 Respect safety rules, such as:

-- Everyone skates in the same direction. - Do not stop in the main skating area (when skating in a rink). - Skaters yield the right-of-way to those already in the rink. - Skaters do not cut across the paths of other skaters. - Skaters do not push, shove, or race. - A falling skater does not grab hold of another skater. - A fallen skater rises quickly, unless injured. - Never skate faster than your ability to stop. - Skaters do not wear headphones while skating. - Loose or sharp articles, such as handbags, combs, and keys are not carried onto the rink. - Keep skates in top shape.
+- Everyone skates in the same direction. - Do not stop in the main skating area (when skating in a rink). - Skaters yield the right-of-way to those already in the rink. - Skaters do not cut across the paths of other skaters. - Skaters do not push, shove, or race. - A falling skater does not grab hold of another skater. - A fallen skater rises quickly, unless injured. - Never skate faster than your ability to stop. - Skaters do not wear headphones while skating. - Loose or sharp articles, such as handbags, combs, and keys, are not carried onto the rink. - Keep skates in top shape.
 Avoid water, sand, and debris, which damage wheel bearings. - Learn how to brake and stop.
-Before skating, read about the safest ways to stop, based on skating ability level, at Skating Techniques.
+Before skating, read about the safest ways to stop.
 Moves include the wall stop, the brake-pad, and the snowplow.

-Safety Gear (for skating outdoors and in-line skating)
+Safety Gear (for skating outdoors and inline skating)

-- Bike helmet or other helmet with the American National Standards Institute or SNELL Memorial Foundation seal, or both (helmets must be as snug as possible and be worn low over the forehead, approximately 1 inch above the eyebrows).
+- Bike helmet or other helmet with the American National Standards Institute or SNELL Memorial Foundation seal, or both (helmets must be as snug as possible and be worn low over the forehead, approximately 1 inch above the eyebrows)

-- Wrist guards that fit like gloves.
+- Wrist guards that fit like gloves

-- Clothing that allows freedom of movement.
+- Clothing that allows freedom of movement

-- Long-sleeve shirt to help prevent scrapes.
+- Long-sleeve shirt to help prevent scrapes

-- Snug-fitting elbow pads and kneepads.
+- Snug-fitting elbow pads and kneepads